Cabell County public schools is providing free lunches to students

 More than 25,000 students each day will be eating lunch and breakfast at no cost.

-The U.S. Department of Agriculture has reported that In West Virginia, over 14 percent of residents live in food insecure households, and more than 100,000 children live below the poverty line.
+The U.S. Department of Agriculture has reported that In West Virginia, over 14% of residents live in food-insecure households, and more than 100,000 children live below the poverty line.